 Realizing the Benefits

 The majority of patients who have had this procedure say they would recommend it to others.
 In most cases, there is an immediate improvement in the quality of life following the surgery, since a fixed (non-removable) restoration can often be placed on the same day the implants are placed.
 This allows patients to benefit from a more stable bite, improved appearance, and increased self-esteem in a short period of time.
 These benefits can be experienced throughout the lifetime of the prosthesis.

 Once you have been determined to be a good candidate for this procedure, we work with your oral surgeon to plan the details of the implant positions as well as the interim and final prosthesis.
 This information is used to create precision surgical guides for implant placement and teeth that can be secured during the surgical procedure.

 At the time of your implant surgery, a provisional implant bridge is placed and secured.
 You will wear this denture throughout the healing / osseointegration of the implants, you do not need to remove the teeth.
 Once the implants are fully integrated and solid (2-6 months depending on bone quality), we will fabricate a new precision designed zirconia or porcelain restoration that is even stronger, and more esthetic than the provisional bridge.
 The final restoration is contoured to your well healed tissues to allow ease for home care and hygiene of your new teeth.

 This entire process ranges from 6 months to year, depending on your individual needs.
 Keep in mind, you will be wearing fixed teeth, that you do not need to remove, during most of this time.

-Whether you think or you know that you need this treatment, call Julie A. Phillips, DDS, MS at 336-274-5400 to make an appointment to discuss it today.
+Whether you think or you know that you need this treatment, call Dr. Julie Phillips Prosthodontics at 336-274-5400 to make an appointment to discuss it today.